thyme-teacup/sand_sim_3/README.md

 a single cache line;
 - The chunks are all aligned to 64 bytes(though doing this one didn't have much effect. gcc was probably aligning them even wihtout my interference);
+- The divisions and modulo operations in the get_cell function are replaced for bit shifts and bitwise ANDs.
+I ensured that the chunk size is *always* a power of two, using static asserts. *Yes*, they were impacting the performance enough to be worried about.
+Perf said so. *idiv*s are *evil*.
 - All the changes are written into a buffer in CPU memory during the frame, and, at the end of the frame, sent to GPU memory all at once.
 This is basically software rendering, but it's *faster* when you do tons of per-pixel updates.
 GPU *struggles* with  draw calls per frame, even if batched.